-That the Ministry undertake reviews of critical injuries and deaths of children receiving services from any of its program areas.
+Recommendation 33 That the Ministry undertake reviews of critical injuries and deaths of children receiving services from any of its program areas. planning underway review and a disposition as to whether a further case review is to be conducted.
+Reporting is done electronically as part of a case management system for each of the program areas.

 All of the designated services mandated under either legislation or policy require that critical injuries and fatalities be reported, with the exception of Youth Justice, which requires that only fatalities be reported.
-Each of these areas requires reporting of the incident, an initial review and a disposition as to whether a further case review is to be conducted.
-Reporting is done electronically as part of a case management system for each of the program areas.
+Each of these areas requires reporting of the incident, an initial